marvneo/Game_of_Life_React.js/README.md

 # Conway's Game of Life

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and hsoted on Netlify [here](https://stellular-fairy-4a77f8.netlify.app/).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and hosted on Netlify [here](https://stellular-fairy-4a77f8.netlify.app/).

 It simulates life with single-celled organisms reproducing and dying depending on the density of the population (measured by if the neigbbouring cells are dead or alive).
 This can create various interesting patterns.